What-Are-Cannabinoids

 CB1 and CB2 receptors

 So there you have it: the science behind cannabis and the endocannabinoid system isn’t just anecdotal evidence from folks wearing tie-dye t-shirts.
-In fact, its serious stuff.
+In fact, it’s serious stuff.
 Especially when you consider the endocannabinoid system regulates so many of our physical and mental processes…

 We don’t mean to alarm you, but it’s kind of a big deal.